 How Long is the Italy Tourist Visa Valid for?

 Lots of people ask: “For how long is my Italy tourist visa valid?”.
 You should know that it’s valid for 90 days in six months.
-If you want to know you have exceeded your stay limit or not, count the days you have been to Schengen states in the past six months.
+If you want to know whether you have exceeded your stay limit or not, count the days you have been to Schengen states in the past six months.
 If it’s more than 90 days, then you have reached your limitations.
-If you want to stay for longer than this, you have to apply for another type of Italy visa.
+If you want to stay for longer than this, you have to apply for another type of Italy visa, such as a work visa.

 Can You Extend Your Italy Tourist Visa?